dabstractor/qmk-window-notifier/Readme.md

 ## Technical Details

 - Written in Rust for performance and reliability
-- Uses the Hyprland crate to interact with Hyprland's IPC
+- Uses the Hyprland crate to interact with Hyprland's IPC (if running on Wayland)
-- Utilizes Hyprland's event system to detect window changes
+- Utilizes Hyprland's event system to detect window changes (if running on Wayland)
-- Handles error conditions gracefully (e.g., when Hyprland is not running)
+- Handles error conditions gracefully (e.g., when a supported environment is not running)
 - Minimal overhead and resource usage

 ## Automatic Startup